 2.4.2 Roles of Attendees at the Recount

-Note: The role of the returning officer is further outlined in Appendix C, which contains the Checklist for Returning Officers.
+Note: The role of the returning officer is further outlined in Appendix C of this handbook, which contains the Checklist for Returning Officers.

 The returning officer attends the recount and brings the relevant materials, including:

-- The sealed ballot boxes from the first counting of ballots (described in Section 2.7 below).
+- The sealed ballot boxes (described in Section 2.7 below).

-- Providing general logistical assistance and support to the judge at the recount by being able to supply the judge with paper, tables, chairs and any other materials the judge requires.
+- Providing general logistical assistance and support to the judge by being able to supply the judge with paper, tables, chairs and any other necessary materials.

-- Appointing two members of each recount team – one as handler and the other as recorder.
-[3 of Schedule 4]
+- Appointing two members of each recount team—one as handler and the other as recorder. [s.
+3 of Sch.
+4]

 - When asked by the judge, providing technical explanations of the procedures used in an election.
 This includes explaining the training provided to election officials, the procedures regarding the opening of ballot boxes and the conduct of the election on polling day.

-- If requested by the judge, carrying out or assigning staff to carry out tasks during the recount that are best carried out by a non-partisan official, such as ferrying disputed ballots from the counting table to the judge and photocopying and preparing the Master Recount Report.
+- If requested by the judge, carrying out or assigning staff to carry out tasks during the recount that are best carried out by a non-partisan official, such as ferrying disputed ballots from the counting table to the judge, photocopying documents and preparing the Master Recount Report.
 A copy of this report is included in Appendix E (Form 4) of this handbook.

 It is not the responsibility of a returning officer to count any ballots or determine whether a particular ballot should be accepted or rejected.
 This is the ultimate responsibility of the recount team and judge.
 A returning officer should not be involved at all in the representations made by candidates or their legal counsel concerning the validity of a ballot.

 The judge may ask for the opinion of a returning officer on facts within the personal knowledge of that returning officer.
-The judge may ask a returning officer for the names of persons who should be summoned to give evidence to the judge in order to clarify any facts at issue at the judicial recount.
+The judge may ask a returning officer for the names of persons that could clarify any facts at issue, noting that such persons could be summoned to give evidence. [ss.
+304(4) and (5) of the Act]

-The returning officer should not speak with the media, but should refer the media to Elections Canada at 1-800-463-6868.
+The returning officer should not speak with the media, but should instead invite the media to call Elections Canada at 1-800-463-6868.